-If the condition is causing symptoms, there are two treatment options: bracing and surgery.
+If pectus carinatum is causing symptoms, there are two treatment options: bracing and surgery.

-Bracing for pectus carinatum works similar to the way braces work on teeth.
+- Bracing for pectus carinatum works similar to the way braces work on teeth.
 The brace is worn around the chest and provides pressure from both the front and back to move the breastbone back to its usual position.
-The child wears the brace for a minimum of eight hours per day, sometimes longer, for at least six months.
-The brace can be removed for showering, sports, and other activities.
+The child wears the brace for up to 24 hours a day, for a period of months to years.
+The brace can be removed for showering, sports and other activities.

-Surgical correction for pectus carinatum involves a technique called the Ravitch Procedure.
+- Surgery for pectus carinatum involves a technique called the Ravitch procedure.
 This procedure is completed with an incision (cut) in the mid-chest area to remove anterior (in the front) cartilage.
-Stainless-steel struts are placed across the anterior chest to support the breastbone and are wired to the appropriate ribs on each side, allowing the breastbone to be elevated.
-The struts are not visible from the outside and are removed later during a surgical procedure.
+Stainless-steel struts are placed across the anterior chest to support the breastbone, allowing the breastbone to be elevated.
+The struts are not visible from the outside and are later removed during a surgical procedure.